opnsense/docs/source/manual/install.rst

 OPNsense Importer
 -----------------
-All images have the OPNsense Importer feature that offers great flexibility in recovering failed firewalls quickly or testing new releases with existing configurations without installing.
+All Full Images have the OPNsense Importer feature that offers flexibility in recovering failed firewalls, testing new releases without overwriting the current installation by running the new version in memory with the existing configuration or migrating configurations to new hardware installations.
+Using Importer is slightly different between previous installs with existing configurations on disk vs new installations/migrations.

+For systems that have OPNsense installed, and the configuration is intact.
+Here is the process:

+1. Boot the system with installation media
+2. Press any key when you see **“Press any key to start the configuration importer”**.
+   a.
+If you see OPNsense logo you have past the Importer and will need to reboot.
+3. Type the device name of the existing drive that contains the configuration and press enter.
+   a.
+If Importer is successful, the boot process will continue into the Live environment using
+      the stored configuration on disk.
+   b.
+If Importer was unsuccessful you will return to device selection prompt.
+Confirm your
+      device name, or you have a possible drive corruption and may need to restore from backup.

-To use OPNsense Importer during the installation boot-up process do the following:
+For new installations/migrations the following process to use OPNsense Importer during boot-up:

 1. You must have a 2nd USB drive formatted with FAT or FAT32 File system.
    a.
 Preferable non-bootable USB drive.
 2. Create a **conf** directory on the root of the USB drive
-3. Put an unencrypted backup xml or configuration xml into /conf and rename the file to **config.xml**
+3. Place an *unencrypted* <downloaded backup>.xml into /conf and rename the file to **config.xml**
 ::

       /conf/config.xml